gnol333/deploy-automation/README.md

 1. Go to GitHub Settings → Developer settings → Personal access tokens
 2. Generate a new token with `repo` scope
 3. Copy the token and paste it in the GitHub Token field

+## Team Setup Recommendations

+### For Small Teams (2-5 developers)
+- Share one GitHub token across the team
+- Use presets to standardize deployment configs
+- Each developer can save their own presets locally

+### For Larger Teams (5+ developers)
+- Consider individual GitHub tokens per developer
+- Standardize preset naming conventions
+- Use export/import to share useful presets

+### Security Notes for Teams
+- GitHub tokens are saved in browser localStorage for convenience
+- Avoid sharing preset export files outside your team
+- Use tokens with minimal required scopes (just `repo` access)
+- Consider token rotation on a regular schedule

 ## Deployment Process